 - Do not use glitter.
 It is tiny plastic that we can never get rid of and it can sadly be found in some sea animals that swallow it due to it being so small.
 But if you absolutely must use glitter for one or another reason, make sure to find a biodegradable one.

-- Stop buying so many clothes.
+- Stop buying so many damn clothes.
 Not only are people abused and sometimes enslaved to create clothes that will become a part of what we call fast fashion, but all the pesticides that are used in the making of clothes are hazardous to our environment.
 I recommend reading this article.
+There is nothing more beautiful than owning pieces that are memorable and long-lasting.

 - Stop using plastic straws (and use wooden ones instead).
 Disposable straws are usually made of plastic and sadly plastic never breaks down.
 Straws usually end up in our oceans and can be found inside the bodies of sea animals.
 Have you seen this video of a sea turtle getting a straw removed from her nose?
 It’s bloody but also bloody sad.